Arif-Zaman10/bash-random-quotes/README.md

 ## Usage:
 1. Clone or download this script to your machine.
-2. Make the script executable:  chmod +x random_quote.sh
+2. Make the script executable:  chmod +x task.sh
-3. Run the script: ./random_quote.sh
+3. Run the script: ./task.sh

 ## Notes: